-4.4.
+3.4.
 Fitting a reel of wire.

-- 4.4.1.
+3.4.1.
 Open the side compartment on the welder by placing your finger into the black catch and lifting both the catch and the door.
-The welder is supplied with a mini spool of mild steel wire, but will accept spools of up to 5kg without modification. - 4.4.2.
-Referring to fig.4, rotate the pressure knob (F) anti-clockwise and remove it from the threaded spindle together with the spring (E) and the top disc (D).
+The welder is supplied with a mini spool of mild steel wire, but will accept spools of up to 5kg without modification.

+- 3.4.2.
+Referring to fig.5, rotate the pressure knob (F) anti-clockwise and remove it from the threaded spindle together with the spring (E) and the top disc (D).
 Small reels of wire will run on the spindle itself.
 The larger 5kg wire reel will run on the larger diameter flange at the base of the reel spindle (A).
-Place the wire reel (C) onto the spindle ensuring that the wire withdraws from the top of the spool in a forwards direction towards the wire feed unit.
+Place the wire reel (C) onto the spindle ensuring that the wire withdraws from the spool in a forwards direction and on the same side of the compartment as the wire feed unit.
 Place the plastic top disc (D) over the end of the spindle followed by the reel spring (E).
 Thread the pressure knob (F) onto the end of the spindle and screw it down clockwise until the spring is partially compressed.
 The reel take off pressure should be set to provide a mild braking effect to prevent overrun where loose coils of wire form on the reel.
-Do not overtighten this knob as too much braking will conflict with the wire tension set on the wire drive unit.

-- 4.4.3.
-Referring to fig.5 turn the knob on the wire tension screw (B) anti-clock wise and unlatch it from the pressure roller moulding.
-Swing the pressure roller moulding (A) up and away from the drive roller. - 4.4.4.
+Do not overtighten this knob as too much braking will conflict with the wire tension set on the wire drive unit. - 3.4.3.
+Referring to fig.4 turn the knob on the wire lock screw (B) anti-clock wise and unlatch it from the pressure roller moulding.
+Swing the - pressure roller moulding (A) away from the drive roller.
 Straighten 40-50mm of spool wire (do not allow wire to uncoil), and gently push wire through the plastic guide and through the 6 or 8mm feed roller groove and into the torch liner.
-Refer to section 7.5 on how to reverse the roller for either 6 or 8mm wire. - 4.4.5.
-Referring to fig.6, move the pressure roller moulding (A) back round onto the grooved drive wheel and swing the wire tension screw (B) up to lock it in place.
-See 4.6 regarding wire tension.
+Refer to section 6.5 on how to reverse the roller for either 6 or 8mm wire